qaware/openapi-generator-for-spring/README.md

 1. [HandlerMethodFilter](openapi-generator-for-spring-api/src/main/java/de/qaware/openapigeneratorforspring/common/filter/handlermethod/HandlerMethodFilter.java)
 filters before passing on the found handler methods to the path building.
 1. [OperationPreFilter](openapi-generator-for-spring-api/src/main/java/de/qaware/openapigeneratorforspring/common/filter/operation/OperationPreFilter.java)
+filters before the `Operation` model object is built.
 1. [OperationParameterPreFilter](openapi-generator-for-spring-api/src/main/java/de/qaware/openapigeneratorforspring/common/filter/operation/parameter/OperationParameterPreFilter.java)
+filters before a `Parameter` model object of an operation is built.
 1. [OperationParameterPostFilter](openapi-generator-for-spring-api/src/main/java/de/qaware/openapigeneratorforspring/common/filter/operation/parameter/OperationParameterPostFilter.java)
+filters after a `Parameter` has been built.
 1. [OperationPostFilter](openapi-generator-for-spring-api/src/main/java/de/qaware/openapigeneratorforspring/common/filter/operation/OperationPostFilter.java)
+filters after a `Operation` has been built.
+All information has been set except referenced components.
 1. [PathItemFilter](openapi-generator-for-spring-api/src/main/java/de/qaware/openapigeneratorforspring/common/filter/pathitem/PathItemFilter.java)
+filters after a `PathItem` is fully constructed.
+All information has been set except referenced components.

 Insert a bean extending one or more of the above interfaces, which will be picked up by the library.

-The later the filter is called, the more work has already been done, but also more information is supplied to make the filtering decision.
-Note that referenced components might be cleared later on if filtering happened too late.
+The later the filter is called, the more work has already been done, but also more information is supplied to base the filtering decision upon.
+Note that referenced components must be manually cleared later on in an extra customization step if filtering happened too late.
 It is thus recommended applying filtering as early as possible.

 ### How to obtain a grouped OpenAPI specification?

 Grouping is realized by applying filters, preferably a `OperationPreFilter`, while building the OpenAPI specification.
-Query and header parameters of the HTTP request to `/v3/api-docs` can be obtained within the filter by auto-wiring the bean `OpenApiRequestParameterProvider`.
+Query and header parameters of the HTTP request to `/v3/api-docs` can be obtained within the filter by auto-wiring the bean of type `OpenApiRequestParameterProvider`.

-This way, you can control which operations are considered for the specification when `/v3/api-docs?group=MyGroup` is called whereas
+This way, you can control which operations are considered for the specification when `/v3/api-docs?group=MyGroup`.
+The Swagger UI can also be customized to display more than one specification by providing a bean of type `OpenApiSwaggerUiApiDocsUrisSupplier`.

 See this [integration test](openapi-generator-for-spring-test/src/test/java/de/qaware/openapigeneratorforspring/test/app10/App10Test.java) or this [integration test](openapi-generator-for-spring-test/src/test/java/de/qaware/openapigeneratorforspring/test/app18/App18Test.java) for a fully working WebMVC or WebFlux example, respectively.

 ### How to customize the specification?

-TODO write about customization
+The library offers a large number of customizers, which allow the library user to (hopefully) adapt to any use case which comes to mind.

+The following shows some examples for customizers.
+Feel free to investigate the [API sources](openapi-generator-for-spring-api/src/main/java/de/qaware/openapigeneratorforspring/common) for more details.

+TODO add examples

 ### How to customize the included Swagger UI?